-28.1 Other assets Impairment test
+30.1 Other assets Impairment test

-In 2021 and 2019, no impairment losses were recognized for other long-lived assets.
+In 2022 and 2021, no impairment losses were recognized for other long-lived assets, notably property, plant and equipment.

-In the fourth quarter of 2020, tests performed on other long-lived assets identified impairment losses in property, plant and equipment in the amount of R\$411,925, of which R\$69,570 in the Special Steel segment and R\$342,355 in the North America segment, resulting from a recoverable amount below the book value.
+In the fourth quarter of 2020, due to the lack of expectation of future use of some assets in two industrial plants, tests performed on other long-lived assets identified impairment losses in property, plant and equipment in the amount of R\$ 411,925, of which R\$ 69,570 in the Special Steel segment and R\$ 342,355 in the North America segment, resulting from a recoverable amount below the book value.
 These losses were determined based on the difference between the book value and the recoverable amount of these assets, which represents their value in use (higher between the fair value net of disposal expenses and their value in use).
 These losses were recorded in the line of Impairment of non-financial assets in the Consolidated Statements of Income.

-The post-tax discount rates used for this test are the same as presented in Note 28.2 of the goodwill impairment test.
+The post-tax discount rates used for this test are the same as presented in Note 30.2 of the goodwill impairment test.

-28.2 Goodwill impairment test
+30.2 Goodwill impairment test

 The Company has four operating segments, which represents the lowest level in which goodwill is monitored by the Company.
-In 2021, 2020 and 2019, no impairment losses were recognized for goodwill.
+In 2022, 2021 and 2020, no impairment losses were recognized for goodwill.

 The period for projecting the cash flows for the goodwill impairment test was five years.
-The assumptions used to determine the value in use based on the discounted cash flow method include analysis prepared in dollars, such as: projected cash flows based on management estimates for future cash flows, exchange rates, discount rates and growth rates on perpetuity.
+The assumptions used to determine the value in use based on the discounted cash flow method include analysis prepared in dollars, such as: projected cash flows based on management estimates for future cash flows, exchange rates, discount rates and growth rates.
 The cash flow projections already reflect a competitive scenario, as well as macroeconomic challenges in some geographies in which the Company operates.
 The perpetuity was calculated considering stable operating margins, levels of working capital and investments.
-The perpetuity growth rates considered in the 2021 test were: a) North America: 3% (3% in December 2020); b) Special Steel: 3% (3% in December 2020); c) South America: 3% (3% in December 2020); and d) Brazil: 3% (3% in December 2020).
+The perpetuity growth rates considered in the 2022 test were: a) North America: 3% (3% in December 2021); b) Special Steel: 3% (3% in December 2021); c) South America: 3% (3% in December 2021); and d) Brazil: 3% (3% in December 2021).

 The post-tax discount rates used were determined taking into consideration market information available on the date of performing the impairment test.
 The Company adopted distinct rates for each business segment tested with the purpose of reflecting the differences among the markets in which each segment operates, as well as the risks associated to each of them.
-The post-tax discount rates used were: a) North America: 9.50% (8.25% in December 2020); b) Special Steel: 10.50% (8.75% in December 2020); c) South America: 15.00% (11.25% in December 2020); and d) Brazil 11.25%: (9.75% in December 2020).
+The post-tax discount rates used were: a) North America: 9.75% (9.50% in December 2021); b) Special Steel: 10.75% (10.50% in December 2021); c) South America: 18.00% (15.00% in December 2021); and d) Brazil 11.75%: (11.25% in December 2021).
+As required by the accounting standard, the Company made a calculation to determine the discount rates, before income tax and social contribution (gross rate of tax effects) and this calculation resulted in the following discount rates for each segment: a) North America 12.28% (12.05% in December 2021); b) Special Steel: 13.81% (13.29% in December 2021); c) South America: 26.47% (21.21% in December 2021); and d) Brazil: 15.56% (15.13% in December 2021).